-In addition, if one of the following events occurs prior to his assignment of his residual rights, Mr. Drexler will have the right to terminate the license within the first ninety days of the occurrence of such event: (a) we have not made the \$7.5 million capital commitment prior to Mr. Drexler's termination without cause or resignation with good reason, (b) we decide, before making the \$7.5 million commitment, to discontinue our plans to use this mark and we have no bona fide intention to resume such use, or (c) we determine, during Mr. Drexler's employment and without his consent, to pursue a supplemental product line under any mark other than the licensed trademark or J. Crew.
+In addition, if one of the following events occurs prior to his assignment of his residual rights, Mr. Drexler will have the right to terminate the license within the first ninety days of the occurrence of such event: (a) we have not made the \$7.5 million capital commitment prior to Mr. Drexler's termination without cause or resignation with good reason, (b) we decide, before making the \$7.5 million commitment, to discontinue our plans to use this mark and we have no bona fide intention to resume such use, or (c) we determine, during Mr. Drexler's employment and without his consent, to pursue a supplemental product line under any mark other than the licensed trademark or J.Crew.
 If Mr. Drexler terminates the license, he must repay all consideration we paid him on execution of the license.

-We plan to open two to three stores offering the Madewell line in 2006.
-We also expect to launch a Madewell website that will initially provide customers with a toll-free number to place orders on-line.
+We opened two stores offering the Madewell line in 2006, and we plan to open five additional Madewell stores in 2007.
+During 2006, we launched a Madewell website that provides customers with a toll-free number to place orders for Madewell merchandise.